Youth League Champions League path group stage: All the fixtures and results | UEFA Youth League

 As always, the group winners progress straight to the round of 16 while the runners-up will go into the play-offs to be drawn away against the eight winners from the domestic champions path, competing for the remaining spots in the knockout phase.
 The competition concludes with a one-venue, four-team knockout tournament in April.

+Lens' perfect start to their competition debut was halted by a 2-0 loss at PSV Eindhoven in Group B. PSV are within two points of Lens, as are Sevilla following their 1-1 draw at Arsenal, who got off the mark but now cannot finish in the top two.

+Real Madrid and Braga drew 0-0 meaning both missed the chance to book progress but each are five points clear of their Group C rivals after Napoli ended their losing start by beating Union Berlin 1-0.
+In Group D, Salzburg opened up a three-point lead over fellow former champions Benfica but it could have been more as the Austrian side were pegged back for a 1-1 draw against Inter.
+Real Sociedad got a crucial 2-1 victory against Benfica to overtake Inter and move to within a point of the second-place Eagles.

-On Tuesday the fourth set of matches began with two-time champions Barcelona becoming the first team to make sure of a top-two finish as they won 3-0 against Shakhtar to remain perfect in Group H. Second-placed Porto beat Antwerp 3-1 to put the Belgian debutants out of the running and open up a six-point gap over Shakhtar while staying within three of Barcelona, who the 2018/19 winners visit on Matchday 5 in an effective group decider.
+On Tuesday, two-time champions Barcelona made sure of a top-two Group H finish as they won 3-0 against Shakhtar to keep up what is now the last remaining perfect record.
+Second-placed Porto beat Antwerp 3-1 to put the Belgian debutants out of the running and open up a six-point gap over Shakhtar while staying within three of Barcelona, who the 2018/19 winners visit on Matchday 5 in an effective group decider.

 The top two in Group E is now settled after Feyenoord won 3-1 at Lazio and Atlético kept up their record of making at least the play-offs in all ten editions of this competition by defeating Celtic 4-0 thanks to a Rayane Belid hat-trick.
 Robin van Persie's Feyenoord lead Fernando Torres' Atlético by a point in the race for first place ahead of their meeting in the Netherlands on Matchday 5.